arabog/alx_revisited/storage_and_contentdevlivery.md

 NB: CloudFront, after caching, speeds up the delivery of content to your website

 Step 1.
 Create S3 Bucket
-Leave d bucket policy as it is
-Enable Static website hosting under ppties tab and enter index.html
+Leave d bucket policy as it is(i.e No public access) Enable Static website hosting under ppties tab and enter index.html

 Step 2.
 Upload Object to Bucket